Connecticut State Capital in Hartford Click to enlarge

 Tailgate Haven is your total resource for setting up and managing your football tailgate online.
 Do you think the tailgate is sometimes just as important as the game?
 The goal of Tailgate Haven is to make your life easier by organizing your tailgate group; thus eliminating countless emails, text messages and phone calls about the current weeks tailgate information.
 The concept is simple but pure genius.
 You easily register by choosing your favorite team and picking a creative name for your tailgate group.
 Now log in and instantly each of your teams games becomes its own webpage with your team colors.
 Next, invite your friends to join your tailgate group and the site comes to life.
 In addition to this tailgate manager, every team has its own tailgate profile.
 Do you travel to away games?
 This is where you can find the best information on where to park, find extra tickets, where to stay, eat, party and golf.
 Navigate the city easily as you travel to a stadium for the first time.

 The bad news is not a lot of lodging located within walking distance.
-Two motels are located across the freeway on the north side but you can walk to the stadium.
+Two (One temporarily see below) motels are located across the freeway on the north side but you can walk to the stadium.

-The Days Inn (ph 860-289-4950, 333 Roberts St. offers nice accommodations at a moderate price.
-NOTE: This was the Wellesley Inn until July 05 when it converted to the Days Inn.
-I stayed at this property fall 2005 and it was okay but not great.
+The Days Inn, 333 Roberts St. offered nice accommodations at a moderate price.
+NOTE: As of June 2009 the property is closed undergoing a major face lift.
+Not sure if it will be rebranded.
+This used to be the Wellesley Inn until July 05 when it converted to the Days Inn.

 The other close motel is the Holiday Inn and also offers nice rooms for a moderate price (860-528-9611, 363 Roberts St .)